 - 2 Tablespoons (30ml) Ketchup

 - 1 teaspoon (5ml) Smoked Paprika

 - fresh cracked Black Pepper, to taste

-Preheat oven to 425°F. Line sheet pans with parchment paper.
+- Preheat oven to 425°F. Line a baking sheet pan with parchment paper.

-- Lightly coat chicken wings with oil.
-Season with salt and pepper.
-Dredge wings in flour, tapping off excess flour.
+- Season chicken wings with salt and pepper.